 Set Up a License Server on a Mac

-As the account manager, how can I set up a server on a Mac for sharing SnapGene licenses among several computers?
+As the account manager, how can I set up a License server on a Mac for sharing a Floating SnapGene license?

 Go to the Login Page